ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - Get someone to go on Facebook for you and look for clothes. they hardly get worn and we managed to get 0-12 months for like £60. saved a ton of money

+- We have a sleepy mix on Spotify. we've played it since new born. helpednowen sooth until 14 months.

 <h2>pregnancy</h2>

 - Ginger biscuits will help with nausea